 Social FulfillmentConsuming mostly information about people, including people you know and/or celebrities.
 Fulfills social desires potentially at the cost of developing real relationships with the people around you.driven to know about the news and the hot topics of the day.

 CampaignersThose who are on a mission to change people's minds about something who consume information in order to debate and convert people to their way of thinking.

 ProcrastinatorsPeople who are only drawn to information when they have work or studying to do.
 The procrastinators may view information consumption as a waste of time and regret time spent online.

 Rumor & InnuendoConsumption of information of questionable quality and truthfulness because it is more interesting than plain old facts.
 For example, a preference for information with high shock value.

-Escaping the real world to enjoy games, fiction, art, film and television.Consumption of knowledge to improve oneself.
+TranquilitySeeking information that feels peaceful and good such as videos of cats.
+Escaping the real world to enjoy games, fiction, art, film and television.improve oneself.
 For example, a student who is learning to speak Korean who consumes online lessons and Korean television shows.